Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 framework of Ref.
 [2], and the proton mass.
 No cosmological observation is consumed in the

-of each individual source measurement (joint t at
+this prediction within 12.1σ of each individual source measurement (joint fit at 1.55 GeV,

 of inner-spike annihilation in the host SMBH environment).
 The cross-section structure required